marbl/metAMOS/README.md

 [TOC](#table-of-contents)
 ### B) SOFTWARE REQUIREMENTS

 If you are using the frozen binary, you can skip this section.
-The metAMOS frozen binary includes dependencies and only requires perl 5.8+ and java 1.6+.
+The MetAMOS frozen binary includes dependencies and only requires perl 5.8+ and java 1.6+.

-The main prerequisite software for installing/running metAMOS is python 2.6+, perl 5.8+, and java 1.6+.
+The main prerequisite software for installing/running MetAMOS is python 2.6+, perl 5.8+, and java 1.6+.
 Depending on your platform/Linux distribution, you might also need to download and install the following BEFORE running INSTALL.py: